 Shelter Services

-Anna Marie’s Alliance shelters women who have survived domestic violence, their children, and their pets.
+Anna Marie’s Alliance shelters individuals who have survived domestic violence, their children, and their pets.
 Among the services available to families at the shelter is a full-time, on-site daycare.

 Anna Marie’s Shelter Services

-Anna Marie’s Shelter services ensure housing needs are met for women who have experienced domestic violence and their children.
+Anna Marie’s Shelter services ensure housing needs are met for individuals who have experienced relationship abuse and their children.

 Our shelter advocates are key players in the process of starting over.
-By providing survivors of domestic violence with a caring, understanding, and nonjudgmental support system throughout their difficult transitions, advocates help to empower women to find their way, create safe new homes for themselves, and to sustain this new way of life.
+By providing victim-survivors of relationship abuse with a caring, understanding, and nonjudgmental support system throughout their difficult transitions, advocates help to empower individuals to find their way, create safe new homes for themselves, and to sustain this new way of life.

-The shelter houses up to 36 women and children at a time.
+The shelter houses up to 36 individuals and children at a time.
 Along with support services, the shelter provides food, childcare, healthcare, and basic necessities for stays of up to 45 days.

 Jill Eckhoff Transition House